An enhanced extriangulated subquotient: Extriangulated categories

 \subsection{Auxiliary exact sequences}

-In this preliminary subsection, we will provide a development for the extriangulated quotient which matches well with our context.
-More precisely, we will show that an extriangulated quotient restricts to an exact subsequence under a certain technical condition.
-The condition is as follows and will be justified in view of our notion of extriangulated subquotient introduced in \S\ref{subsec:extriangulated_subquotient}.
+In this preliminary subsection, we develop the extriangulated quotient which matches well with our context.
+More precisely, we show that an extriangulated quotient restricts to an exact subsequence under a certain technical condition.
+The condition is stated below and will be justified in view of our notion of extriangulated subquotient introduced in \S\ref{subsec:extriangulated_subquotient}.